All Episodes

 It's an honor to speak with you.

-And I'm wondering if Donna Brazil, I mean, obviously everybody's watching their own back, if she might be the first shooter fall, or if she's gonna be the only one.
+And I'm wondering if Donna Brazil, I mean, obviously everybody's watching their own back, if she might be the first shoe to fall or if she's going to be the only one.

 Nobody has ever said America's gotten anything out of that deal.